mike98465/cvlab-prac-project/README.md

 -------------------------------------------------------------------------

-I've tried MSE, BCE, BCEWithLogitsLoss, SmoothL1Loss function before, but their performancewere all worse than the L1Loss.
+I've tried MSE, BCE, BCEWithLogitsLoss, SmoothL1Loss function before, but their performance were all worse than the L1Loss.
 Hence, I didn't modify this part of the orginal code.